Mesoscopic Helices of Polar Domains in a Quadruple Perovskite

 In ferroelectric materials, electrostatic and elastic energy considerations drive the formation of polar domain configurations that minimize the system's total energy.
-In this study, we report the discovery of a novel form of emergent ordering in a bulk crystal, characterized by a long-range helical arrangement of polar domains.
-This mesoscale helical arrangement imparts chirality to the material, with both left- and right-handed variants observed, mimicking those observed in liquid crystals and supramolecular structures \cite{huck1996dynamic,link1997spontaneous, kumari2024chiral}.
-Mesoscale features—such as domains and domain walls—often play a key role in enhancing the material's functionalities \cite{seidel2009conduction, mundy2017functional, farokhipoor2014artificial, ma2018controllable}.
+In this study, we report the discovery of a novel form of helical dipole wave in a bulk crystal, not characterized by a continuous rotation at atomic scale, but by a long-range arrangement of polar domains.
+This mesoscale helical arrangement imparts chirality to the material, with both left- and right-handed variants observed, mimicking the chiral ground states observed in liquid crystals \cite{kumari2024chiral, karcz2024spontaneous}.
+Mesoscale features—such as domains and domain walls—play a key role in enhancing materials' functionalities \cite{seidel2009conduction, mundy2017functional, farokhipoor2014artificial, ma2018controllable}.
 Therefore, the emergence of helical domain configurations in BiCu$_{x}$Mn$_{7-x}$O$_{12}$ provides a new opportunity for engineering chiral textures through mesoscopic ordering of polar building blocks.

-To that end, a remarkable finding from this atomic-resolution study is how light copper doping dramatically tunes the density of mesoscopic domains.
-While the precise mechanism by which copper modulates the domain density remains an open question, the dramatic effect herein presents an opportunity to tune the density of mesoscopic textures such as helical polar textures in the quadruple pervoskite.
+A second remarkable finding from this atomic-resolution study is how light copper doping dramatically tunes the density of mesoscopic domains.
+While the precise mechanism by which copper modulates the domain density remains an open question, the dramatic effect herein presents an opportunity to tune the density and period of mesoscopic textures.
 A comprehensive doping study has shown that copper doping levels up to $x$=1.2 are linked to a multitude of macroscopic properties including a re-entrant high-temperature phase with near-zero thermal expansion \cite{belik2017reentrant, belik2021plethora}.
 If our visualizations are any indication, the rich phase diagram of BiCu$_{x}$Mn$_{7-x}$O$_{12}$ could reflect a range of mesoscopic domain configurations, suggesting a potential to tailor macroscopic responses through domain engineering of bulk crystals.
 Finally, these results highlight the power of atomic-resolution imaging in uncovering the precise structure of ordered phases.